MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/sharing-limit-accidental-exposure.md

    ![Screenshot of SharePoint limit external sharing by domain setting](media/sharepoint-sharing-block-domain.png)
 5. Click **Save**.

-## Limit guest sharing to specified security groups
+## Limit guest sharing of files, folders, and sites to specified security groups

-You can restrict guest sharing to members of a specific security group.
+You can restrict guest sharing of files, folders, and sites to members of a specific security group.
 This is useful if you want to enable guest sharing, but with an approval workflow or request process.

 To limit guest sharing to members of a security group
 1. In the SharePoint admin center, in the left navigation, click **Sharing**.